BabyShung/SplashWindow/README.md

 - The **only** authentication for now is **touchID** and passcode view is not implemented for simplicity
 - **By default**, touchID is **turned on** once you integrate this framework
 - Sometimes after you've set the launchScreen image in your storyboard or xib, the splash screen is showing a blank view when running.
 This is a cache issue.
 To fix it, clean your project.
 If it still doesn't work, reboot your device or reset your similator.
+- Make sure "Always Embed Swift Standard Libraries" in "Build Settings" is set to Yes.

 ## Import and setup in your project
 Once you've added the framework in your project, just go to AppDelegate.swift and do a few steps.